everhartjoshua/ai-learning-agent/docs/adr/ADR-0006-monitoring-logging-alerting.md

 ## Options considered

-> Two or more options, each as a short paragraph.
-Neutral tone — describe what
-> each is, when it shines, what it costs.
-Don't argue for your favorite here;
-> that's the Decision section's job.

 ### Option A: GCP Native Observability (Cloud Logging & Cloud Monitoring)

 The native Google Cloud observability suite (formerly Stackdriver).
 It automatically ingests Cloud Run stdout/stderr logs and infrastructure metrics without any agent configuration.
 It provides a generous free tier (50 GiB/month for logging) and natively integrates with Cloud Audit Logs for tracking deployment events.